-Pennsylvania's and Blair County's #1 industry is Agriculture.
-In order for us to be able to sustain ourselves with high quality food we need to keep agriculture viable into the future.
+Pennsylvania’s and Blair County’s number one industry is Agriculture.
+In order for us to be able to sustain ourselves with high-quality food we need to keep agriculture viable into the future.
 Blair County Commissioners authorized the formation of an Agricultural Land Preservation Board (County Board) and approved the first county program in 1991.
 The county program directs the Easement Purchase Program.

 Another function of the County Board is to disseminate information and assist landowners in their application to Agricultural Security Areas as administered by the Local Township Supervisors.